 I’ve spent most of my life moving around, starting at age four, only settling down into a true home within the past two years.
 There are many stories to tell along the way of my past itinerancy and this is just one of them.

-For a few years, my father, step/adoptive mother, and I lived in Berkeley, California, starting around the summer of 1975.
+For a few years, my father, (now former) step/foster mother, and I lived in Berkeley, California, starting around the summer of 1975.
 We had recently left the inland city of Modesto to start about an eight-plus year period of exploration, a time when my hippie-identified parents left their formal careers as junior college English instructors to hold assorted jobs, occasionally interspersed with episodes of unemployment and much creative writing.
 In the fall of 1976, having attended a small, flaky, but well-meaning alternative school for fourth grade in the Berkeley Hills area, I entered fifth grade at Longfellow, a public grammar school close to downtown.
-I was not aware of the term “culture shock” at the time, but that is one phenomenon I experienced as a student there.
+I was not aware of the term “culture shock” at the time, but that is one phenomenon I initially experienced while a student there.

 Black history was a key part of the fifth grade curriculum at Longfellow.
 Each of us twenty-four students in white Mr. Abadie’s class was assigned to read biographies of influential Black people in U.S. history, which we then had to write about.
 We often watched films on Black history and historical figures and also went on field trips on at least two occasions to the Berkeley Film Archive to view movies about African Americans.
 We watched the miniseries ROOTS on video over a period of several weeks, joining with other classes in an assembly room to do so.
 There was even a field trip to see THE WIZ, a big theatrical hit in San Francisco at the time.
 Not long after this, another trip occurred in which our class got to see a handful of that play’s all Black cast as they were interviewed.
 Some limited questioning by us students was allowed.
 I watched, impressed and fascinated, glad for my fellow Black students having successful role models to see, take in, and even interact with.
 One boy in my class had a fun exchange with a female cast member, the boy giddily, half-heartedly protesting, “Whatcha doin’?!” as she took him by the arm and whispered something in his ear.
 He quieted down and returned to his seat in the audience, a smile on his face.
 I felt slightly envious of the special, brief exchange the two seemed to share.
 Black camaraderie seemed constant around me, an outsider.